wide-vsix/vsixpi/README.md

 - Use with wireless - your Pi become a fast Wi-Fi access point supporting 11n/ac
 - Use with wired - support Ethernet connection via additional USB NICs or tagged VLAN on the onboard NIC

+**You need to be a member of vSIX Working Group** - read [our website](https://www.vsix.wide.ad.jp/) carefully and get the invitation from us.

 ### Prerequisites
 Apply the Generic Tunneling Access Service from [vSIX Portal](https://portal.vsix.wide.ad.jp/), and get the IPv6 prefixes delegated.
 The following information is needed to set up vSIX Pi; all of them are displayed on the Portal.